Ramanujan Bigraphs: Introduction

-Up to this point, the paper is elementary in regard to prerequisites, but we now move on to number theory, seeking to give explicit constructions of Ramanujan bigraphs, in the spirit of \cite{LPS88}.
-The LPS graphs are finite Cayley graphs obtained as quotients of the $(p\!+\!1)$-regular Bruhat-Tits tree associated with $SL_{2}(\Q_{p})$, by congruence subgroups of an arithmetic lattice which acts simply-transitively on the tree.
-Several $p$-adic algebraic groups have biregular Bruhat-Tits trees (see \cite{Tits1979Reductivegroupsover,Carbone2001classificationrank1} for a complete list), and we focus here on the case of $U_{3}(\Q_{p})$, whose tree is $(p^{3}\!+\!1,p\!+\!1)$-biregular.
-By \cite{Tits1966Classificationalgebraicsemisimple}, all co-compact arithmetic lattices in $U_{3}$ come from either:
+Let us briefly describe the number theory which lies behind our construction, and the main challenges which arise in trying to generalize LPS to the biregular case.
+The LPS graphs are finite Cayley graphs obtained as quotients of the $(p\!+\!1)$-regular Bruhat-Tits tree associated with $SL_2(\Q_p)$, by congruence subgroups of a special arithmetic lattice, which acts simply-transitively on the tree.
+Several $p$-adic algebraic groups have biregular Bruhat-Tits trees (see \cite{Tits1979Reductivegroupsover,Carbone2001classificationrank1} for a complete list), and we focus on the case of $U_3(\Q_p)$, whose tree is $(p^3\!+\!1,p\!+\!1)$-biregular.
+By \cite{Tits1966Classificationalgebraicsemisimple}, all co-compact arithmetic lattices in $U_3$ come from either:

 (I) Classical matrix unitary groups (isometry groups of three-dimensional Hermitian spaces).

 (II) Unitary groups of division algebras with an involution of the second kind.